minqiaowang/work-with-db-shard/setup-environment/setup-environment.md

 ## Introduction

 In this lab you will setup the shard database environment using Oracle Resource Manager and Terraform.
-The terraform script build the following:
+The terraform script builds the following:

 1. Compute service for Shard Directors (based on the shape that user wants to select).
 2. Database service for Shard and Catalog databases (based on the shape that user wants to select).